ssheikh85/Serverless_journal/README.md

 ### Known Bugs

-    Web app
+    Web and Mobile app
-        Browser refresh needed when an image is uploaded to display the image Need to enter text into the add entry dialog to get an entry that has been updated to render
+        Browser/App refresh/relogin needed when an image is uploaded to display the image Need to enter text into the add entry dialog to get an entry that has been updated to render

 ### Future Features/Open Items